Skip to Content

 How to make a wreath with ribbon

-Learn how to make a ribbon wreath in a few easy steps!
+Learn how to make a wreath with ribbon in a few easy steps!
 This is perfect for Christmas decor but looks good all year.

 Prep Time 15 minutes